hexasoftware/flow-ui/src/assets/doc/README.md

 ### Multiple node editing

-> TODO
+> Testing

-While on multiple selection the inspector can show common properties and editing those will affect all nodes in the selection, RUN would be disabled in multiple selection
+~~While on multiple selection the inspector can show common properties and editing those will affect all nodes in the selection, RUN would be disabled in multiple selection~~

 ### Dynamic context menu